 “Norwood tabled it before the meeting, because she knew there would be blowback,” District 2 Councilmember Kelsea Bond told Atlanta Civic Circle after the meeting.

-Bond had highlighted Norwood’s proposal in their newsletter and on social media and encouraged Atlantans to attend the council meeting to speak up for Beltline light rail.
+Bond had highlighted Norwood’s proposal on social media and encouraged Atlantans to attend the council meeting to speak up for Beltline light rail.

 Norwood, who did not respond to a request for comment, represents the northwest half of Buckhead, which is outside the route for the proposed Eastside Beltline light rail.